erfg12/JKA_crossplatform/README.md

 - DNS server software like Technitium (Windows): https://technitium.com/dns/ or NAMO (MacOS): https://www.mamp.info/namo/en/
 - Python w/ Arpspoof installed: https://pypi.org/project/ArpSpoof/ (or another MITM method)

-### How-To Use
+### Setup & How-To Use

 1. Install .NET 8+, DNS server software and Python w/ Arpspoof.
 2. Set up Technitium / NAMO - see below
 3. Set up your game console - see below
-4. Edit the `Program.cs` variables to match your game server's IP:Port and your ipconfig/ifconfig IP.
-5. Run MacOS:`sudo dotnet run` or Windows:`dotnet run` in cmd with Administrative privileges.
-6. Run python arpspoof with `arpspoof (GATEWAY IP) (GAME CONSOLE IP) -s -t 1` _(example: `arpspoof 192.168.0.1 192.168.0.99 -s -t 1`)_
+4. Run python arpspoof with `arpspoof (GATEWAY IP) (GAME CONSOLE IP) -s -t 1` _(example: `arpspoof 192.168.0.1 192.168.0.99 -s -t 1`)_
+5. Run JKACrossplatform, refresh the server list, select a server, or type in an IP and Port of the game server you want to join.
-7. Now you can player your JKA console game on a PC game server by selecting `Multiplayer` > `Play` > `Matchmaking` and selecting the game type that matches the PC game server
+6. Now you can play your JKA console game on a PC game server by selecting `Multiplayer` > `Play` > `Matchmaking` and selecting the game type that matches the PC game server

 ### Setting Up Your Game Console
 1. Open the menu to set up your internet connection